guhan-tofu/lazrpay/README.md

 - Crypto should be as simple as sending an email
 - Broader onboarding layer, social logins, cross-chain support, wallet creation
 - Open the door to crypto for every day users

+## How to Run

+- Load Repo
+- cd lazr
+- `pip install -r requirements.txt`
+- `python manage.py runserver`